Accidents in the workplace are commonplace.

-Katherine Flashman Kitson personal injury specialist with Parnalls in Launceston outlines essential steps to take if you have been injured while at work.
+Katherine Flashman Kitson personal injury specialist and Director at Parnalls outlines essential steps to take if you have been injured while at work.

 Any injury at work should be reported to your employer immediately and recorded in your workplace accident book.
 If no accident book exists, you should make a note of the injury you have suffered, along with how it happened and the date on which it occurred.
 The original note should be kept by you and a copy sent to your employer.